 The seller and the buyer both have their own respective closing costs to pay.
 Seller closing costs include lien searches and title services, and expenses related to selling their home.
 Buyers often have financing expenses to pay, such as their loan origination fee and appraisal costs.

 Selling your home in the Sunshine State could save you thousands if you reach out to a Clever Partner Agent.
-Clever partners with top-performing real estate agents who have already agreed to a flat-fee of $3000 or 1% on homes over $350,000.
+Clever partners with top-performing real estate agents who have already agreed to 1.5%.
 These agents have proven track records and local knowledge.
 By working with them you can sell for more and save up to 50% on commissions.